zanderle/tutorial/en/python_introduction/README.md

     >>> len("Ola")
     3

+> TODO We want to drop the previous part, because this really doesn't need to be explained here.
+Confusing af

 Wonder why sometimes you call functions with a `.` at the end of a string (like `"Ola".upper()`) and sometimes you first call a function and place the string in parentheses?
 Well, in some cases, functions belong to objects, like `upper()`, which can only be performed on strings.
 In this case, we call the function a __method__.
 Other times, functions don't belong to anything specific and can be used on different types of objects, just like `len()`.
 That's why we're giving `"Ola"` as a parameter to the `len` function.